-- 1. Roll an acorn-size ball of wax in your gloved hands for a minute or so until it is softened, as shown in Figure 2.4-1. - Push and flatten the hand-warmed ball of wax across the end of the motor, about 1/4" thick and the diameter of the motor, as shown in Figure 2.4-2. - 3.
-Insert the coated motor into the thruster housing, until the shaft pokes through the hole in the bottom of the housing, as shown in Figure 2.4-3. - Press firmly on the back of the motor to slowly move it to the bottom of the housing while the wax in the bottom pushes up around the motor until the shaft fully protrudes from the bottom, as shown in Figure 2.4-4. - 5.
-Coil the wires into the end of the housing and press a marble-sized piece of roomtemperature wax on top of the coiled wires to hold them in place, and then press the wax down to fill in any remaining space around the sides of the motor.
-Adjust the amount of the wax to fill the remainder of the area at the top of the housing, leaving just enough space for the cap to go on, as shown in Figure 2.4-5.

-- 6. Move the lid onto the housing, as shown in Figure 2.4-6, and press hard to seat it into place.
-Then use a paper towel to wipe all wax residue from the outside of the housing and the motor shaft. - 7.
-Repeat steps 3 through 12 for the other thrusters.
+- 1. Roll an acorn-size ball of wax in your gloved hands for a minute or so until it is softened, as shown in Figure 2.4-1. - 2.
+Push and flatten the hand-warmed ball of wax to about a 1/4" thickness across the end of the motor and out to the diameter of the motor, as shown in Figure 2.4-2. - 3.
+Insert the coated motor into the thruster housing, until the shaft pokes through the hole in the bottom of the housing, as shown in Figure 2.4-3. - 4.
+Press firmly on the back of the motor to slowly move it to the bottom of the housing while the wax in the bottom pushes up around the motor until the shaft fully protrudes from the bottom, as shown in Figure 2.4-4. - 5.
+Coil the wires into the end of the housing and press a marble-sized piece of room-temperature wax on top of the coiled wires to hold them in place, and then press the wax down to fill in any remaining space around the sides of the motor.
+Adjust the amount of the wax to fill the remainder of the area at the top of the housing, leaving just enough space for the cap to go on, as shown in Figure 2.4-5. - 6.
+Move the lid onto the housing, as shown in Figure 2.4-6, and press hard to seat it into place.
+Then use a paper towel or baby wipe to wipe all waxy residues from the outside of the housing and the motor shaft. - 7.
+Repeat for the other thrusters.